mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 (12 rows)
 ```

-> **Note** The password history information is stored in the Greenplum master host only.
-In the event of a primary master failure, if you activate the standby master host, the `advanced_password_check` module  will not be able to access the password history information, and it will affect any server configuration parameters or UDFs that involve password history information.
+> **Note** The password history information is stored in the Greenplum coordinator host only.
+In the event of a primary coordinator failure, if you activate the standby coordinator host, the `advanced_password_check` module  will not be able to access the password history information, and it will affect any server configuration parameters or UDFs that involve password history information.
 For example, a role may reuse a password even if the `password_reuse_history` is set, as there is no information about previous passwords.
-If you switch back to the original master host, unless there is data corruption, the password history information will be accessible again.
+If you switch back to the original coordinator host, unless there is data corruption, the password history information will be accessible again.

 ## <a id="topic_example"></a>Example